shaxbee/todo-app-skaffold/README.md

 ### Bootstrap

-Bootstrap Kubernetes cluster in docker:
+Setup local cluster running in Docker using [kind](https://github.com/kubernetes-sigs/kind).
+Postgres will be installed in this step to avoid recreating database on each run.

 ```sh
 make bootstrap
 ```

-This will setup local cluster running in Docker using [kind](https://github.com/kubernetes-sigs/kind).

-Bootstrap might take some time to deploy Postgres.

 ### Run

-Run the stack:
+Skaffold will build Docker images and deploy the stack to the cluster.
+Application will run in the background.

 ```sh
 make run
 ```

-Skaffold will build Docker images and deploy the stack to the cluster.
-Application will run in the background.

 ### Debug

-Remotely debug the stack:
+Run the backend in debugging mode.

 ```sh
 make debug